hereswhatidid/acf-2way-pr/readme.txt

 == Description ==

 Creates an extended version of the Related Post field type that is bidirectional.
 This new field type will create a bidirectional relationship between posts (or any post type).

+This field is used in exactly the same way as the ACF [Relationship field](http://www.advancedcustomfields.com/resources/field-types/relationship/).

 = Compatibility =